Background and Anomaly Learning Methods for Static Gamma-ray Detectors: Modeling static detector backgrounds

 For the PANDAWN W022 node, the rain sensor recorded accumulated rain at a rate of 1\,Hz.
 Since the radon progeny in rain take time to radioactively decay once they have fallen on the ground, the rain sensor itself is not a good indicator of when the count rates from rain will be elevated.
 Instead, we formed a ``radon progeny proxy'' model that filters the rainfall rate data \( r_k \):

 where \(\lambda_B\) is the decay constant of \isot{Pb}{214} (a.k.a.
 Radium B), which is \(4.2692 \times 10^{-4}\)\,s\(^{-1}\).
-This model assumes that the activity concentrations of both \isot{Pb}{214} and \isot{Bi}{214} in the falling raindrops is constant over time, and that their ratio is also constant, which are not good assumptions in general, as discussed earlier in~\Fref{sec:regularized-nmf} and in references~\cite{finck_situ_1980, paatero_wet_2000, takeyasu_concentrations_2006, greenfield_determination_2008}.
+This model assumes that the activity concentrations of both \isot{Pb}{214} and \isot{Bi}{214} in the falling raindrops is constant over time, and that their ratio is also constant, which are not good assumptions in general, as discussed earlier in Sections~\ref{sec:vanilla-nmf} and \ref{sec:regularized-nmf} and in references~\cite{finck_situ_1980, paatero_wet_2000, takeyasu_concentrations_2006, greenfield_determination_2008}.

 When the radon progeny proxy quantity exceeds a threshold, we consider that to be a rain event, and this alarm is included with a logical OR with the existing logic for triage group~2.
 The threshold for this detector was \(0.10\) and was set from examining its behavior over long periods without rain.
 An example of the calculated radon progeny proxy quantity for PANDAWN node W022 data, and the corresponding spectra identified as rainfall-related, is shown in~\Fref{fig:triage-results}.
 Note that the rain sensor detects rain around hours~6--9 in that dataset, but there is no corresponding increase in count rate.
 However, there is an increase in count rate at around hour~10 that is detected by the standard algorithm but little rainfall is detected by the sensor.
 The causes of these discrepancies is unknown, but for the latter it is possible that the pole that the system is mounted on could have shielded the rain sensor from the rain.
 Because of this potential issue, we have decided to run spectral triage with both the standard logic and the rain sensor OR-ed together.